 ARMAS omay suspend or disconnect the website, app and / or services at any time if emergency maintenance or an emergency update is required.

-ARMAS will maintain the confidentiality of the customer's personal information and will disclose it only according to the laws of the United Arab Emirates and the laws in force in Zones 1 & 2 & 3 related to privacy rights or if this is necessary to comply with the requirements of the relevant legal authorities, and ARMAS will not collect the personal information of the client Unless the customer has registered his data on the website www.armasluxury.com and / or application, ARMAS will use the customer's personal information only in the event that the customer registers his data on the website and / or application.
+ARMAS will maintain the confidentiality of the customer's personal information and will disclose it only according to the laws in force in Zones 1 & 2 & 3 related to privacy rights or if this is necessary to comply with the requirements of the relevant legal authorities, and ARMAS will not collect the personal information of the client Unless the customer has registered his data on the website www.armasluxury.com and / or application, ARMAS will use the customer's personal information only in the event that the customer registers his data on the website and / or application.

 Type of Data We Collect